Orlando Scandrick: Dallas Cowboys

-In 2017, he missed the second game against the Denver Broncos after undergoing surgery to fix a broken hand he had in the season opener.
-He suffered two transverse process fractures in the twelfth game against the Washington Redskins, although he was able to return a blocked field goal for 86 yards to set up a critical touchdown.
-He missed the rest of the season and was placed on injured reserve on December 29.
-He had 11 starts, 39 tackles, 3 quarterback pressures and 7 passes defensed.
+In 2017, Scandrick missed the second game against the Denver Broncos after undergoing surgery to fix a broken hand he had in the season opener.
+Scandrick suffered two transverse process fractures in the twelfth game against the Washington Redskins, although he was able to return a blocked field goal for 86 yards to set up a critical touchdown.
+Scandrick missed the rest of the season and was placed on injured reserve on December 29.
+He had 11 starts, 39 tackles, and seven pass deflections.

-In 2018, the Cowboys opted for a youth movement and a new philosophy in the team's defensive backfield with the arrival of defensive backs/passing game coordinator Kris Richard.
-On March 17, Scandrick was released after 10 seasons.
-He finished his Cowboys career with 125 games played, 422 tackles, 11.5 sacks, 8 interceptions and 63 passes defensed.
+On March 17, 2018, Scandrick was released after 10 seasons.
+He finished his Cowboys career with 125 games played, 422 tackles, 11.5 sacks, eight interceptions and 63 pass deflections.

 Washington Redskins

 On March 19, 2018, Scandrick signed a two-year contract with the Washington Redskins.
-He was released on August 14, 2018.
+He was released on August 14.

 Kansas City Chiefs

 Scandrick signed a one-year contract worth $1.5 million with the Kansas City Chiefs on August 19, 2018.
-He played in 15 games with 7 starts, recording 44 combined tackles, a career-high 13 passes defensed, one interception, and a forced fumble.
+He played in 15 games with seven starts, recording 44 combined tackles, a career-high 13 passes defensed, an interception, and a forced fumble.

 Philadelphia Eagles

 On July 27, 2019, Scandrick signed with the Philadelphia Eagles.
-He was released during final roster cuts on August 30, 2019.
-He was re-signed on September 27.
-In week 5 against the New York Jets, Scandrick recorded two strip sacks.
-On the second one, he strip-sacked Luke Falk and returned the ball for a 44-yard touchdown in the 31–6 win.
-Two weeks later, Scandrick was beaten in the open field by the Cowboys' Tavon Austin for a 20-yard touchdown on a jet sweep.
-He was released the next day, on October 21, 2019.
+He was released during final roster cuts on August 30.
+Scandrick was re-signed on September 27.

+During Week 5 against the New York Jets, Scandrick recorded two strip sacks.
+On the second one, he strip-sacked Luke Falk and returned the ball for a 44-yard touchdown in the 31–6 victory.
+Two weeks later against his former team, the Cowboys, Scandrick was beaten in the open field by the Cowboys' Tavon Austin for a 20-yard touchdown on a jet sweep.
+Scandrick was released on October 21.